top of page

 Application: God created humanity in His image, to operate in the same environment as the plants and animals in His creation.

 In this L.I.F.E.
 Lesson, Dr. Bob visits the Palmdale, California aircraft museum.
+For additional lessons and support material, visit the A Flood of Hope site.

 Supplemental Information